Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 6. A failed fuse will read infinite resistance (open circuit)

-If the thermal fuse has failed, replace it with part number W10258275.
-Note that thermal fuse failure often indicates an underlying overheating problem that should be investigated.
+If the thermal fuse is faulty, replace it with part number W10258275.
+Remember, thermal fuse failure often signals an underlying overheating issue that should be examined.

 Control Board Diagnosis and Visual Inspection

-With the door switch and thermal fuse verified as functional, focus turns to the control board assembly itself.
-The WDF520PADM uses a two-part control system: the main control board and the user interface (UI) board.
+<pOnce you've verified the door switch and thermal fuse are functional, turn your attention to the control board assembly.
+The WDF520PADM utilizes a two-part control system: the main control board and the user interface (UI) board.

 Accessing the Control Board

-1. Remove the dishwasher’s front panel by removing screws along the bottom edge
+1. Remove the dishwasher’s front panel by unscrewing the screws along the bottom edge

 2. Carefully lower the front panel to access the control board area

-3. The main control board is typically mounted behind the control panel in a plastic housing
+3. The main control board is usually mounted behind the control panel in a plastic housing

-4. Remove the control board housing cover by releasing plastic tabs or removing screws
+4. Remove the control board housing cover by releasing plastic tabs or unscrewing it

 Visual Inspection Checklist

-Examine the control board carefully for these failure indicators:
+Examine the control board closely for signs of failure:

-• Burnt Components: Look for blackened resistors, discolored areas, or carbon tracking
+• Burnt Components: Look for blackened resistors, discoloration, or carbon tracking

-• Swollen Capacitors: Electrolytic capacitors should have flat tops; bulging indicates failure
+• Swollen Capacitors: Electrolytic capacitors should be flat-topped; bulging indicates failure

 • Corroded Connections: Check for white or green corrosion on solder joints